AlexJameson/tg-bot-forwarder/README.md

 3. Run the `main.py` script.
 The bot will run until you manually stop it.

+> **Note**
-Note: Just like other bots that process messages, this bot should be admin both in source chat and target channel.
+Just like other bots that process messages, this bot should be admin both in source chat and target channel.
 You need to disable the privacy mode too.

 ## Usage